badgeir/ule/README.md

 	>>>env.motors()
 	[HeightMotor: Discrete(3) Motor]

 Allright, all good so far.
-Let's set our motoroutput to 1, and make a single step, to make sure our sensor updates with the height measurement:
+Let's set our motor output to 1, and make a single step, to make sure our sensor updates with the height measurement:

 	>>>env.sensors()[0].value()